pankajarm/keras-vision-app/README.md

 Everything packaged in docker with requirement.txt, so you can push it to any docker hosted cloud service.
 Enjoy :)

-Few dockers hosted services where this starter pack will work =>
+Few dockers hosted services where this starter pack should work =>

 * https://zeit.co/now
 * https://azure.microsoft.com/en-us/services/app-service/containers/